 Andaman Islands Photos

 The international airport in Port Blair connects to 5 Indian cities.
-A 3 day ferry is available from Chennai, Vishkhapatnam and Kolkata.
+A 3-day ferry is available from Chennai, Visakhapatnam, and Kolkata.
 Motorbikes and bicycles are for rent as are cars with driver.
 There is a restriction on foreigners driving, themselves.
 Limited bus service is available on several of the major islands with ferries connecting them.
 The ferries often involve long waits.
-Private busses can also be arranged.
+Private buses can also be arranged.

 Things to do the Andaman Islands (aside from scuba diving)